 Ultimately, one of the best tax tips for owners is that your tax liability will require year-round tax planning.
 Focusing on your tax payments just a few weeks before the filing due date is never going to yield satisfactory results.
 Whether you're running the business on your own or have a healthy workforce, considering taxes year-round will be to your benefit.

 An average small business is normally eligible for around a dozen tax deductions.
 You can claim deductions on:

 While these are useful tax tips, most small businesses never take full advantage of the first four deductions.
 Keeping track of these expenses requires systematic maintenance of records throughout the year.
-Not retaining proof of purchase and not determining the proportion of business costs in combined expenses can cause your business taxes to rise.
+Not retaining proof of purchase or determining the proportion of business costs in combined expenses can cause your business taxes to rise.

 Ideally, every single expense should be analyzed for its tax impact as soon as it is made.
 Unfortunately, for most entrepreneurs, tax planning is a once-a-year affair.

-Technology: the Perfect Tool for Tax Planning
+Technology: The Perfect Tool for Tax Planning

 Sorting and analyzing the tax implications of your expenses will be simple if you work with scanned copies of receipts and other documents.
 Use scanners with programs designed for such tasks.
 You can even transfer the images to your tablet for easy sorting and organization.